Prottay-Badhon/Ema-john-simple/README.md

-# The Project Live Site is given below
+# The Project Live Site is Given Below
-# This project is deployed here [Live Site](https://effulgent-toffee-27b1f5.netlify.app/).
+# This Project is Deployed Here [Live Site](https://effulgent-toffee-27b1f5.netlify.app/).